-Are you tired of your beloved clothing fading due to colour bleeding?
-We’re here to assist you.
+Are you tired of your beloved clothing fading due to color bleeding?
+I am here to assist you.

-We’ve all seen what occurs when a crimson sock is worn with white clothing.
-Everything changes colour to pink!
-But what if we told you there were a few things you could do to prevent this from occurring again?
+I’ve all seen what occurs when a crimson sock is worn with white clothing.
+Everything changes color to pink!
+But what if I told you there Are a few things you could do to prevent this from occurring again?

 Colorfastness test: Check the colorfastness of your clothing.
 Soak the clothes in soapy water.
-Check to see whether the colour of the water has changed.
+Check to see whether the color of the water has changed.

-Use cold water to wash your garments since hot water breaks down the colours and causes them to bleed.
+Use cold water to wash your garments since hot water breaks down the colors and causes them to bleed.